angelacuahutle/test-app/README.md

 - Rails 7..2
 - Ruby 3.1.0
 - mysql 8
+- Rspec
+- Capybara
 - Tailwind
 - slim view templates
-- The table must be done using Hotwire/Stimulus/TurboFrame, on the front end, without having to go back to the server to refresh the screen, or using any JS libraries (such as datatables).
+- Hotwire/Stimulus/TurboFrame, on the front end, without having to go back to the server to refresh the screen, or using any JS libraries (such as datatables).

 # ROADMAP